 Our arborists have worked to remove the egg masses from City trees to reduce the population.
 It is not possible to eliminate this pest completely as it is well established in our region.
 Our overall objective is to reduce numbers.
 We continue to monitor numbers and will take further action if deemed necessary.

-The hairs of the gypsy moth contain histamine which some people are allergic to.
+The hairs of the EGM contain histamine which some people are allergic to.
 Not everyone will have a reaction if coming in contact with the caterpillar, but it is possible and is a known adverse effect.
 If you are experiencing any sort of reaction, please contact your family care physician for medical advice.

 Other regions or cities may spray if they continue to experience widespread and severe amounts of gypsy moth damage.
 The City of London’s current status with EGM is that it is isolated to two pockets that are being monitored.
 With EGMs primarily located in a small portion of the City, management must also keep cost prohibitions in mind.

 At this time, the City is considering our EGM management approach for 2021.
 Urban Forestry will be taking a recommendation to the Planning and Environment Committee in mid-February.